ilia144000/RANNTA-DeFi-Router/README.md

 # RANNTA DeFi Router — Liquidity Intelligence Layer for TON

 > **Alpha Release — Public Shell Only**
-> Core algorithms, liquidity scoring, and routing logic remain private.
+> Core algorithms, liquidity scoring models, and routing logic remain private.

+Created and maintained by **ilia144000** — Founder of **RANNTA Protocol**.

 ---

 ## 🔍 Overview

-RANNTA DeFi Router introduces a missing protocol primitive for **The Open Network (TON)**:
+The **RANNTA DeFi Router** introduces a missing protocol primitive for
-a unified intelligence layer for **multi-DEX price discovery, best-path routing, and liquidity analysis**.
+**The Open Network (TON): a unified intelligence layer for multi-DEX
+price discovery, best-path routing, and liquidity analysis.**

-TON today has two major DEXs — **STON.fi** and **DeDust** — yet no shared routing surface,
+TON currently operates with two major DEXs — **STON.fi** and **DeDust** —
+yet lacks a shared routing surface, a consolidated price engine,
-no consolidated price feed, and no mechanism for wallets or dApps to evaluate swap efficiency.
+or any mechanism for wallets and dApps to evaluate swap efficiency.

-RANNTA Router fills this gap with a lightweight, extensible service:
+RANNTA Router fills this structural gap with a lightweight, extensible public service:

 - `/prices` → unified TON/USDT pricing
 - `/route` → best-path analysis across DEXs
 - `/health` → service status
-- Minimal UI for live monitoring
+- minimal monitoring UI

+> ⚠️ **Important**
-This repository exposes only the **integration layer**.
+> This repository exposes only the **integration layer**.
-All strategic routing logic, liquidity weighting, predictive models, and split execution mechanisms remain private.
+> All strategic routing logic, liquidity weighting, predictive heuristics,
+> and split execution mechanisms remain private and proprietary.

 ---

-## 🧠 Why This Project Exists (TON’s Missing Component)
+## 🧠 Why This Project Exists — TON’s Missing DeFi Component

-While TON has grown rapidly, several critical DeFi primitives are still absent:
+As TON grows, several core DeFi primitives remain absent:

-1. **No aggregator or unified price engine**
+1. No aggregator or unified price engine
-2. **No routing intelligence for wallets**
+2. No routing intelligence for wallets
-3. **No cross-DEX liquidity scoring**
+3. No cross-DEX liquidity scoring
-4. **No public API for unified TON market insight**
+4. No public API for consolidated market insight
-5. **No prediction/impact heuristics for large swaps**
+5. No heuristics for large-swap impact or slippage prediction

 These limitations affect:

-- Wallets
+- wallets
 - NFT marketplaces
-- Bots & analytics tools
+- analytics dashboards
+- algorithmic trading bots
 - TON DeFi developers

-RANNTA Router is designed to serve as the **foundation layer** for all of the above.
+The **RANNTA Router** is designed to become the shared, scalable
+**liquidity intelligence layer** for the TON ecosystem.

 ---

 ## 🧩 Architecture (Public Layer)

 Client / Wallet / Marketplace
 │